 Read the introduction to Showpad's Web app.

 It doesn't stop here.
 We have good news for users who send emails using Gmail or Microsoft Outlook.
 You can use our email plugins to simply select content from channels and add assets to the emails.

-Read the article that explains everything about Showpad for Gmail.
+Read the article that explains everything about Showpad for Chrome.

 See how the Showpad for Outlook add-in works.